chengtan9907/OpenSTL/docs/en/model_zoos/weather_benchmarks.md

 ## WeatherBench Benchmarks

 We provide temperature prediction benchmark results on the popular [WeatherBench](https://arxiv.org/abs/2002.00469) dataset (temperature prediction `t2m`) using $12\rightarrow 12$ frames prediction setting.
-Metrics (MSE, MAE, SSIM, pSNR) of the final models are reported in three trials.
+Metrics (MSE, MAE, SSIM, pSNR) of the the best models are reported in three trials.
 Parameters (M), FLOPs (G), and V100 inference FPS (s) are also reported for all methods.
 All methods are trained by Adam optimizer with Cosine Annealing scheduler (no warmup and min lr is 1e-6).

 ### **STL Benchmarks on Temperature (t2m)**